Welcome to today's edition of the Rush 24-7 podcast.

 If not, it will be, but it's all over there.

-Little video of a behind-the-scenes recording session for the audio version.
+A little video of a behind-the-scenes recording session for the audio version.

-Now we take a break.
+Now, we take a break.

-John Carey, also we've got audio sound bites.
+John Kerry, also, we've got audio soundbites.

 They've drawn a new red line.

-They've given us out a week.
+They've given Assad a week.

 You don't have any evidence that I did it.

-Meaning let go of the nerve glass nerve gas.
+Meaning, let go of the nerve gas.

-Uh some theories now that Obama really doesn't want to do this, looking for a way out of it.
+Some theories now that Obama really doesn't want to do this, looking for a way out of it.

-It's just it's a it's a balancing act.
+It's just a balancing act.

-Are we really looking at incoherent incompetence or is is this the continuing decline of America by design?
+Are we really looking at incoherent incompetence or is this the continuing decline of America by design?

 We'll be back and continue.